nathancarter/weblurch/doc/plan.md

    * Support chained equations
    * Add tests for things that should *not* parse, and verify that they do not
+   * Improve Earley algorithm to not call `expressionBuilder` until final parsing is done, and then only do it recursively on the successfully parsed things.
+Right now it's called constantly on incomplete things that will never actually be needed, very inefficient.
 ```
 ["(", "1", "+", "2", ")", "−", "[", "3", "+", "4", "]", "·", "|", "fraction", "(", "5", "6", ")", "|", "+", "(", "x", ",", "y", ")", "+", "[", "x", ",", "y", "]", "+", "(", "x", ",", "y", "]", "+", "[", "x", ",", "y", ")"]
 ( 1 + 2 ) − [ 3 + 4 ] · | fraction ( 5 6 ) | + ( x , y ) + [ x , y ] + ( x , y ] + [ x , y )